Common Academic Accommodations Include:

 Brown University’s Student Health Insurance Plan (SHIP) provides coverage for ADHD evaluations andmay cover some portions of a learning evaluation when possible ADHD is explored too.
-In addition, SEAShas some funds made possible by a donor to support students being evaluated.
-You can speak with a SEAS professional staff member about how to request this assistance if needed.
+In addition, SAS has some funds made possible by a donor to support students being evaluated.
+You can speak with a SAS professional staff member about how to request this assistance if needed.

-Who will know that I am working with SEAS and what information will be shared?
+Who will know that I am working with SAS and what information will be shared?

-Working with SEAS enables students to preserve confidentiality around their specific area of disability,but request accommodations or services as needed.
+Working with SAS enables students to preserve confidentiality around their specific area of disability,but request accommodations or services as needed.
 The only information shared is what needs to beknown to put things in place or effectively discuss reasonable options.
-Students communicate withfaculty directly and can also request SEAS assistance with those conversations.
+Students communicate withfaculty directly and can also request SAS assistance with those conversations.

 I worked with disability services as an undergraduate.
 How do services differ in graduate school?